 How are the children grouped?

-Children are grouped according to age; 4-7 years and 8-12 years.
+Children are grouped according to age and chosen activity.
 We continually monitor these groups to ensure each and every child is developing their skills, whilst having a wonderful time.

 Can my child walk home on their own?